SASUKE38/TMLGen/README.md

 ## Known Limitations and Workarounds

+### TMLGen Limitations

 - The tool does not support Combat Timelines.
 - The tool currently only supports English for creating timeline reference (_ref.json) files.
 - Generation does not give actors descriptive names, relying instead on names like "Additional 2" or "Initiator 1."
 You can find their actual names by referencing the dialog's speaker list or by hovering over the actor's track.
-- The timeline's initial location is inferred.
+- The timeline's preview location is inferred.
 If it is incorrect, you can set it by hand in the editor.
 - Slot materials might not work correctly as is.
 To overcome this, try the following steps:
   1. Select the actor that owns the slot material.
   2. Locate the Visual Resource ID property in the sidebar and copy the associated GUID.